nikki0709/final_project/README.md

-# House-Tree-Person (HTP) Test Web Application
+# Interactive House-Tree-Person (HTP) Test

-An interactive web application that allows users to take the House-Tree-Person Test using a drag-and-drop interface.
-Users can assemble a house, tree, and person from pre-designed shapes and elements, and receive an AI-generated psychological interpretation of their arrangement.
+An interactive web application that allows users to take the House-Tree-Person psychological test using a modern, drag-and-drop interface.
+The application provides instant interpretations based on the user's drawings and element placements.

 ## Features

+- **Interactive Drawing Interface**
+  - Drag-and-drop functionality for placing elements
-- Drag-and-drop interface for creating house, tree, and person drawings
+  - Pre-designed components for house, tree, and person
-- Pre-designed shapes and elements for customization
+  - Resizable and repositionable elements
-- AI-powered psychological interpretation
+  - Responsive canvas that adapts to screen size

+- **Position-Based Analysis**
+  - Analyzes element placement (left, right, top, bottom, center)
+  - Interprets relationships between elements
-- Save and share functionality
+  - Considers size and proximity of components
+  - Provides instant feedback on psychological interpretations

+- **User Experience**
-- Responsive design for both desktop and mobile devices
+  - Responsive design that works on larger screens
+  - Clear instructions and guidance
-- Educational about section explaining the HTP test
+  - About section with detailed test information

-## Technologies Used

-- React.js
-- TypeScript
-- React DnD for drag-and-drop functionality
-- Emotion for styled components
-- HTML2Canvas for image export
-- Vite for build tooling
+  - Save functionality for completed drawings

 ## Getting Started